Decoherence dynamics in molecular qubits: Exponential, Gaussian and beyond: Conclusion

 \section{Conclusion}

-In conclusion, we provided an in-depth analysis of decoherence dynamics in molecular qubits due to thermal nuclear environments, revealing that, in general, decoherence is neither purely Gaussian nor exponential but rather the exponential of oscillatory functions with periods determined by the bath frequencies.
-For initially unentangled qubit-bath states or initial entanglement due to displacement in the position of the bath states, the Gaussian decay is always present at early times.
-It becomes increasingly dominant with increasing temperature, molecule-environment interactions, and environmental correlation time.
-By contrast, strict exponential decay arises in very restrictive models of the spectral density.
-However, it becomes dominant for times longer than the environment correlation time or for early times as we increase the initial entanglement due to momentum displacement of the bath states.
+In conclusion, we provided an in-depth analysis of decoherence dynamics in molecular and other\cite{Vezvaee2024,paz2017multiqubit,kwiatkowski2020influence,cywinski2008enhance} qubits caused by thermal bosonic baths.
+Our analysis reveals that, in general, decoherence is neither purely Gaussian nor exponential but rather the exponential of oscillatory functions with periods determined by the bath frequencies.
+As shown, for initially unentangled qubit-bath states or initial entanglement due to displacement in the position of the bath states, the Gaussian decay is always present at early times.
+We find that it becomes increasingly dominant with increasing temperature, molecule-bath interactions, and bath correlation time (the latter applies only to unentangled initial conditions).
+By contrast, we find that strict exponential decay arises in very restrictive models of the spectral density that we isolate.
+However, it becomes dominant for times longer than the bath correlation time or , as shown here, for early times as we increase the initial entanglement due to momentum displacement of the bath states.

 We examined the applicability of the Gaussian and exponential coherence decay models for initial separable states in realistic molecules, i.e., thymine derivative in water at 300K.
-We found that the exponential regime is only relevant once the molecules lose all the quantum coherence, and thus, it is not a good decoherence model for these molecules.
+We find that the exponential regime only becomes relevant once the molecules lose most of their quantum coherence, and thus, it is not a good decoherence model for these molecules.
 In turn, Gaussian decay accurately reproduces the coherence loss at initial times but overestimates the overall decoherence by a factor of $\sim 2$.
-Thus, the Gaussian decoherence model is more appropriate, although imperfect, to describe electronic decoherence in condensed phase environments.
+Thus, the Gaussian decoherence model is more appropriate, although imperfect, to describe electronic decoherence in condensed phase baths.